skmirajulislam/justiceia.ai/README.md

 - Integration with government and court databases for streamlined case management.
 - More robust moderation tools for content and user management.

----

-## Acknowledgements

-- **Hexafalls Hackathon, JIS University** — for providing the platform and opportunity.
-- All mentors, judges, and participants for their insights and encouragement.

----

 > Justiceia.ai — Making justice accessible, transparent, and efficient for all.